andSubmarine/andsubmarine.github.io/content/articles/website-design.md

 Designing mobile-first becomes relevant here since it means that we initially design the site as if we're only developing the site for a phone.
 Then we try to expand the screen width and change elements of the design in order to use the space the most effectively.
 An example of this is the so-called `ArticleCard` used on the homepage for articles such as this one.
 These were designed to take up the entire screen width, i.e. `col-12`.
 However, when scaling up to a larger width then the design started looking weird.
 Thus, the element first changes into a `col-6` for tablet-sized screens and then further more to a `col-4` on larger desktop screens.

 Finally, I would like to remark that I usually use [Adobe Color](https://color.adobe.com/create/color-wheel) to generate a color palette.
 In the case of this website, I decided to built a color palette from an image.
 More specifically, a collage I once made for my previous iteration of my website.
-The resulting color palette can be seen below:
+The resulting color palette can be seen below.

-<img src="./blob/color-pallete.png" alt="Color palette" class="img-fluid" />

 So if you ask me *"Why did you choose that particular color of green?"* then I'll simply answer *"Because I once had a raincoat in that color."*.
 It might seem silly, but the colors do seem to fit quite nicely.

+<img src="./blob/color-pallete.png" alt="Color palette" class="img-fluid" />

 ## Final thoughts
 I hope that whoever reads this found it somewhat interesting.
 As with much other software projects, there have been multiple development iterations that resulted in a few prototypes.
 Those mentioned in the history are only those that actually were released due to some level of completion.
 That also means that this site is a product of an iteration and might change and evolve over time.

-Perhaps in the future this emoji (<random-icon :icons="['🙈','🙊','🙉']"></random-icon>) might be something different next time you visit?
+Perhaps this emoji (<random-icon :icons="['🙈','🙊','🙉']"></random-icon>) might be something different next time you visit?

+See the code for the website on GitHub here: https://github.com/andSubmarine/andsubmarine.github.io